From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Introduction

-\textbf{Research questions:} In this paper, we aim to provide a comprehensive understanding of online engagement with multi-topic misinformation during the early stages of the COVID-19 pandemic, focusing on topic diversity and conspiracy theories.
-To this end, we investigate the following Research Questions (RQs): \begin{itemize}[leftmargin=*] \item \textit{RQ1: Does misinformation exhibit higher topic diversity compared to true information?} \item \textit{RQ2: Does misinformation containing conspiracy theories exhibit higher topic diversity compared to misinformation without conspiracy theories?} \item \textit{RQ3: Does misinformation with higher topic diversity receive more engagement compared to true information?} \item \textit{RQ4: Does misinformation containing conspiracy theories receive more engagement compared to misinformation without conspiracy theories?} \end{itemize} Of note, we examine engagement at two levels: news sharer level and post viewer level.
-News sharers create posts on X that link to source news items outside of the platform.
-Post viewers engage with news posts within the platform through the reactions of reposting, liking, or replying.
+To address our research questions, we perform a comprehensive analysis of online engagement with multi-topic misinformation during the early stages of the COVID-19 pandemic, focusing on topic diversity and conspiracy theories.
+It is worth noting that we examine engagement at two levels: \emph{news source sharer level} and \emph{post viewer level}.
+News source sharers create posts on X that link to source news items, while post viewers encounter these news posts within the platform and then engage by reposting, liking, or replying.
 The two user groups may have different motivations for engagement \cite{hanley_golden_2023,teng_characterizing_2022,ballard_conspiracy_2022}.
-Additionally, while previous studies have extensively explored post viewer engagement \cite{vosoughi_spread_2018,chuai_anger_2022,prollochs_emotions_2021-1,solovev_moral_2022}, research on news sharer engagement remains limited.
+Additionally, while previous studies have extensively explored post viewer engagement on social media \cite{vosoughi_spread_2018,chuai_anger_2022,prollochs_emotions_2021-1,solovev_moral_2022}, research on news source sharer engagement remains limited.
 Understanding this under-investigated area is crucial to complement our knowledge of news-sharing behavior.